Group of Seven experience route: Ottawa and the Ottawa Valley

 Follow the map for the A.Y.
 Jackson Trail that winds between Springtown, near Calabogie to Algonquin Park.
 Don’t miss the view from the Calabogie Lake Lookout on Barrett Chute Road.

-Tom Thomson completed multiple paintings in and around the community of Petawawa in 1916, including Petawawa, Algonquin Park and Autumn, Petawawa, both on display at the Art Gallery of Ontario.
+Connect to the canvas: Tom Thomson completed multiple paintings in and around the community of Petawawa in 1916, including Petawawa, Algonquin Park and Autumn, Petawawa, both on display at the Art Gallery of Ontario.

 The outdoor mural Petawawa Gorges on the west side of Algonquin Outfitters Store in Huntsville is part of the Group of Seven Outdoor Gallery and makes an excellent link between the Gallery to Landscapes Routes.